-CSCI 500 Independent Study 1 to 3 cr
+CSCI 500 Independent Study

 Designed for students who wish to undertake an in-depth examination of some topic of interest.
 The project will be carried out under the direction of a computer science faculty sponsor.
-Prerequisite: Junior/senior status, department approval

-CSCI 540 Internship in Computer Science 3 to 12 cr
+Internship in Computer Science

 Open to juniors and seniors who would like to gain practical field experience in the computer industry.
 The intern will work under close supervision of both industry and department personnel.

 Prerequisite: CSCI 222, or junior/senior status, or department approval